-For children, it is a whole different ballgame to move than it is for adults.
-While the parents usually have an idea of where they are moving and what they are getting into, kids don't.
-What kids do realize is that they are going to be losing all their friends (and their friends are just as important to them as your friends are to you, maybe more so) and going to new schools of which they know nothing.
+Moving to a new city is a completely different experience for children than it is for adults.
+While the parents usually have an idea of where they are moving and what they are getting into, kids do not.
+However, what kids do understand is that they are going to be losing all their friends (and their friends are just as important to them as your friends are to you, maybe even more so) and going to a new school of which they know nothing.
 It can be aa scary and intimidating experience, specially for a shy child.
 To make things easier for your children, many parents recommend to wait till the summer break to move.
 This will give your child enough time to acclimate to a new home and a new neighborhood.

-Before choosing a new home, you may even want to take the kids along when you visit your prospective new location.
-If you can't take all your kids, try to take at least one who can be the spokesman when you return.
+Before choosing a new home, you may even want to take the kids along when you visit your prospective new neighborhood.
+If you can't take all your children, try to take at least one who can be the spokesman when you return.
 His/her siblings will most likely believe that he/she is telling the truth more than they believe you.

 Do a walk-through with your younger kids the first day of school.
 Visit all their classrooms, see their cafeteria and their shops, so you can respond when they come home with their tales of woe.
 Be sure they know you are all in this together.